matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

+* May TBD, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the [International Association for Quantitative Finance's](www.iaqf.org) [Thalesians](https://thalesians.com/) seminar series.

 * May 16, 2023: I will be presenting at Research Day at the Metrograph, New York

 * May 18, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).

-* June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralized and Decentralized Finance mini-symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.
+* June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the Quantitative Issues in Centralized and Decentralized Finance mini-symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.

 * June 20-23, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at STOC 2023, Orlando, FL.